 - Easier to fly to Asia

-- is as good if not better at lower price points
+- Food quality and variety is as good if not better at lower price points

 - Play sports and do outdoor activities all-year around